Call Today | 888.828.7087

 Even after treatment, post-infectious symptoms like fecal incontinence, post-infectious IBS, or post-infectious headaches can plague sufferers for months or years.

-How Can I Get Cyclospora Food Poisoning?
+How Can I Contract Cyclosporiasis?

-Cyclospora is a parasite that is shed in the feces of infected humans—food products simply should not be contaminated with human fecal material.
+Cyclospora is a parasite that is shed in the feces of infected humans; therefore, food products should not be contaminated with human fecal material.
 Though Cyclospora oocysts are not infectious immediately after being excreted, they can contaminate food products and sporulate.
-When humans consume food products that are contaminated with sporulated Cyclospora oocysts, they can get sick.
-The organisms then use the person as a host, reproducing in the cells of the small intestine, which makes the person sick.

 Tracking & Reporting Cyclospora Food Poisoning